Speaking: work with me

 Finding the ‘intriguing ordinary’ in a world that’s moving too fast.

-Good fit for: wellness, creativity, essay-based and ‘thoughtful living’ podcasts.
+Will suit: wellness, creativity, essay-based and ‘thoughtful living’ podcasts.

 1. The Ghostwriter’s Shift